 It is widely acknowledged that there are mutual benefits to all stakeholders from clinical placements of students and these are equally valued by education providers, health services and students.

 Students enrich the clinical environment and all health professionals have a responsibility to develop the future workforce through participation in clinical education and training activities.

 Education providers and students benefit from experienced health professionals imparting their knowledge, enabling students to complete their course requirements and be work ready.

-The Schedule is the outcome of extensive consultation with Victorian stakeholders.
-The contribution of all those involved in developing and reviewing the Schedule is acknowledged and valued.
+The Schedule continues to build on outcomes of previous extensive consultation with Victorian stakeholders.
+The contribution of all those who were involved in developing and reviewing the Schedule is acknowledged and valued.